nanagajui/sketchmix/README.md

 The application follows a modern client-server architecture:

 - **Client**: React-based SPA with component-based UI and state management
-- **Server**: Express.js REST API with PostgreSQL database for persistence
+- **Server**: Express.js REST API with database-agnostic persistence layer
 - **AI Integration**: OpenAI for image generation and Beatoven.ai for music composition

 ### Data Flow